covid 19 virus

 On This Page:

 Peterborough Public Health works closely with school boards and school staff to promote a safe and healthy environment and to protect the broader community.
-The information below is to support school staff in preventing the spread of COVID-19.
+The information below is to support school staff in preventing the spread of COVID-19 and other respiratory illnesses.

 COVID-19 Information for Child Care Operators

-The information below is to support child care operators in preventing the spread of COVID-19.
+The information below is to support child care operators in preventing the spread of COVID-19 and other respiratory illnesses.

 COVID-19 Information for Families